 Use this as a living checklist.
-The exact order depends on your city, immigration status, and housing situation, but the categories are the same for most French newcomers.
+The exact order depends on your city, immigration status, family situation, and housing plan, but most newcomers need the same core setup: documents, phone, SIN, banking, housing, healthcare, work, taxes, and first-month money.

 - Proof of funds